tri-cods/html-css/sections/elements.md

 ```html
 <img src="image.jpeg">
 ```
 These elements don't require a separate closing tag.
-Closing tags aren't needed because you wouldn't add content inside these elements—it doesn't for example, make sense to add any additional content inside an image.
+Closing tags aren't needed because you wouldn't add content inside these elements.
+For example, it doesn't make sense to add any additional content inside an image.

 Below is HTML that adds alternative text to an image—or text that describes the image.
 This information added is an attribute—or something that modifies the default functionality of an element.